By: Marilyn L. Davis

 I can’t take credit for stopping on my own.
 In 1988, five caring individuals from Brenau University staged an intervention on me.
 They gave me an ultimatum; go to treatment that night or be fired.
 They also told me that they cared for me and believed that I could find the resolve to accept the help offered by treatment.

-I think it was this combination of boundaries on behavior and demonstrating faith that I had the resolve, discipline, and desire to receive the help that allowed this intervention to work.
+I think this combination of boundaries on behavior and demonstrating faith gave me the resolve, discipline, and desire to receive the help that allowed this intervention to work.
 It’s been over 32 years without a relapse.
 I still consider this help the most important I have ever received.

 Are You Afraid of Change?

-- Changing is a process, using goals and sub-goals to move your towards the goal of long-term recovery is a start.
+- Understand that changing is a process; using goals and sub-goals to move you towards the goal of long-term recovery is a start.